nanselmo/notes_on_data_science_machine_learning_and_artificial_intelligence/content/machine_learning/naive_bayes_classifier_from_scratch.md

-Because the numerator of the posterior for male is greater than female, then we predict that the person is male.
+Because the numerator of the posterior for female is greater than male, then we predict that the person is female.